Storyblok Raises $80M Series C - Read News

 The repo of the script in this tutorial can be found here.

-Section titled What data are we scraping?
 What data are we scraping?

 We are going to extract the logo out of each website.
 The problem is that there are many places where a logo can appear on a website and we can’t be 100% sure that we find the one we want.
 The list of potential locations could be: the manifest file, the favicon, the schema data, and the HTML code.
 We must try to retrieve all of them in sequence until we find an image.